-Each year, CJDC honors an outstanding juvenile defender and social worker for their exemplary advocacy, endless commitment to fighting for their clients, and dedication to their work.
-We also honor a volunteer for behind the scenes efforts to support CJDC’s mission and promote our programs.
-We are pleased to announce the 2018 award recipients who embody the spirit, tenacity, and steadfast commitment to our vision of youth experiencing adolescence free from over-criminalization in a just society that promotes their well-being and provides second chances.
+Each year, CJDC honors an outstanding juvenile defender, social worker, and investigator for their exemplary advocacy, endless commitment to fighting for their clients, and dedication to their work.
+We are pleased to announce the 2019 award recipients who embody the spirit, tenacity, and steadfast commitment to our vision of youth experiencing adolescence free from over-criminalization in a just society that promotes their well-being and provides second chances.

 2019 Outstanding Juvenile Defender of the Year | Ryann Hardman

 Ryann joined the Colorado State Public Defender’s Appellate Division in 2008 and has specialized in juvenile delinquency appeals since 2014.
 In addition to handling appeals, Ryann supports trial attorneys in juvenile cases and trains attorneys on juvenile law topics, including instructions of law and appellate process.
 Prior to working for the Public Defender, Ryann clerked for the Honorable Robert M. Russel of the Colorado Court of Appeals and taught seventh grade Spanish.